-Iterable is a complete cross-channel growth marketing platform.
-You can message your customers seamlessly across channels (email, SMS, push, and in-app messages) and grow your customer base, their engagement, and their lifetime value.
+Iterable is a complete cross-channel customer engagement platform.
+Use it to message your customers aross various channels (email, SMS, push, in-app messages, and web push notification) and grow your customer base, their engagement, and their lifetime value.

 Iterable lets you to send the right message, to the right device, at the right time.

-Our functionality revolves around your users (interchangeably called "subscribers").
-With Iterable, you can import all of your users from other services or from your own internal systems.
+Iterable's functionality revolves around your users (interchangeably called "subscribers").
+Import all of your users from other services or from your own internal systems.
 Once they are in Iterable, you can:

 - Assign any property or event to their profile.

-- Put them into dynamic and static lists.
+- Add them to static and dynamic lists.

 - Segment them using any property or event.

-For example, if you formed a segment of "users who have not purchased in the last 60 days but have opened an email" and turn that into a dynamic list, the list will from then on add users that match those criteria while losing users that make a purchase.
+For example, a segment for "users who have not purchased in the last 60 days but have opened an email" can be turned into a dynamic list which will automatically update to reflect the set of users who match (or don't match) that search criteria over time.

-Your Iterable templates can be as sophisticated as you want to make them, from static text, to HTML with logic, personalization and external data feeds.
-We support Handlebars JS logic, and JSON, RSS and XML data feeds.
+Templates can be as sophisticated as necessary, including static text, HTML with logic, personalization, and external data feeds.
+Iterable supports Handlebars logic, and JSON/RSS/XML data feeds.

 Campaigns are how you communicate with your users.
 Iterable supports both blast and triggered campaigns.

-Triggered campaigns are those that are sent to users once a certain triggering event occurs.
-With Iterable this could be anything: a user being added to a list, a user doing something on your website/mobile app, a user property (eg. birthday) changing, etc.
+Triggered campaigns are sent to users after a triggering event occurs.
+With Iterable, this can be anything: when a user is added to a list, when a user takes a particular action on a web site or in a mobile app, when a user property changes, etc.

-Our experiment functionality lets you A/B test any aspect of your campaigns.
-You have full control over what to maximize, what percentage of a list will participate in a test, how long the experiment will last and more.
-We'll even select the winner for you to save you time.
+A/B experiments let you A/B test any aspect of your campaigns.
+You have full control over what to maximize, what percentage of a list will participate in a test, how long the experiment will last, and more.
+Iterable will even automatically select the winner of the experiment.

 There are four types of integrations:

-APIs: You have access to all our functionality via our APIs.
-Add users to lists, get event data, update user information, track revenue, and much more.
+Iterable's API can be used to add users to lists, get event data, update user information, track revenue, trigger campaigns, and more.

 Just getting started with Iterable?
 Take a look at Sending your first campaign.